Great national debate: the contribution of the French Entrepreneurs who are active internationally

 Repeal the retroactive nature of tax laws;

-CCEs are averse to the idea of an increase in estate tax, and consider that the return of the wealth tax (ISF) would have a clearly negative impact on France’s attractiveness to foreign investors (79%).
+The CCEs are adverse to the idea of an increase in estate tax, and consider that the return of the wealth tax (ISF) would have a clearly negative impact on France’s attractiveness to foreign investors (79%).